Penpa Tsering

-Penpa Tsering (born 1967) is a Tibetan politician based in India.
+Penpa Tsering is a Tibetan politician based in India.
 He is the second democratically elected Sikyong of the Central Tibetan Administration in India.
 He succeeded the last Sikyong Lobsang Sangay on 27 May 2021.
 Penpa Tsering was the speaker of the Parliament of the Central Tibetan Administration (Tibetan Parliament in Exile) for two terms between 2008 and 2016.

 Early life

 Penpa Tsering was born in a refugee camp in Bylakuppe in the Indian state of Karnataka in 1967.
 After topping his schooling, he graduated with Honours degree in economics from Madras Christian College.
 Following stints in the Tibetan Freedom Movement and the Nigerian-Tibet Friendship Association during his college days, he went on to serve as the executive director at the Tibetan Parliamentary and Policy Research Centre (TPPRC) in Delhi between 2001 and 2008.
-TPPRC is a joint project of the Friedrich-Naumann Foundation and Assembly of Tibetan People’s Deputies, with a mandate of "promoting the political programme of the Tibetan administration".
+TPPRC is a joint project of the Friedrich Naumann Foundation and Assembly of Tibetan People’s Deputies, with a mandate of "promoting the political programme of the Tibetan administration".

 Political career

-A session of the Tibetan Parliament in Dharamsala, 2013.
+A session of the Tibetan Parliament in Dharamshala, 2013.
 Penpa Tsering, Speaker, is visible on the right.
 Lobsang Sangay on the left.

 Penpa was elected to the Parliament of the Central Tibetan Administration (CTA) for two terms from 1996 and 2006.
 Following this he became the speaker of the 14th and 15th Parliament between 2008 and 2016.
 In July 2016, he was appointed the 'North America Representative of the Dalai Lama, Representative to Office of Tibet, Washington, D.C.' for a year.
 He formally took charge on 29 August 2016.
 As Representative, his duties involved meeting leaders and officials, chairing cultural events related to Tibet, and addressing Tibetans and Tibet related issues.